keenkangaroos/ripple/_PRESS-RELEASE.md

 ## Solution ##
   > Describe how your product elegantly solves the problem.

- By utilizing the Billboard and YouTube APIs, we create a playlist of the top charting songs from a given point in time.
-Just enter a month, year, and genre, and we'll do the rest.
+ By data scraping the top 40 hits and utilizing the Spotify API, we create a playlist of the top charting songs from a given year.
+Simply select the year and we'll do the rest.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

-  "Prove to your friends that April 1998 was the best month in musical history!"
+  "Prove to your friends that 1999 was the best year in musical history!"

 ## How to Get Started ##
   > Describe how easy it is to get started.

+ Select a year, click a song, enjoy.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

- "I finally proved to my friends that April 1998 was the best month in music history!"
+ "I finally proved to my friends that 1999 was the best year in music history!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+ If you're ever in the mood to relive the aural glory days of your youth, this is the web app for you.